FROM: rangers.philstaff.org/ (This PhilStaff webpage is still under construction.)

 E. Dunn, an elementary school principal from Arlington, Texas, who had served on staff since 1945.
 For the last several

 seasons, Dunn had served as personnel administrator for seasonal staff, selecting applicants to work at the ranch.
-The

-guidance and organization from the staff.
+but with better guidance and organization from the staff.

 According to Rhea, "As numbers grew the need for more staff increased.
 We could not find enough qualified applicants